ali-al-najjar/pocket_dj/README.md

 - As an artist I want to have a profile so I can link my social media platforms.
 - As an artist I want to be able to view all my songs so that I can edit them.
 - As an admin I want to upload songs so that I can add to the songs library.
-- As an admin I want to approve songs uploaded by the artists so that I can manage the data on the app.
 - As an admin I want to view all the songs uploaded so that I can monitor my data.
 - As an admin I want to view all the users so that I can monitor my registered users.
+- As an admin I want upload moods so that I can add to the moods library.
+- As an admin I want to view all the moods uploaded so that I can monitor my data.

 <br><br>